p2c2e/springboot-angular-atmosphere-quickstart/README.md

 Run `mvn` to build the `jar` and `java -jar toast-on-atmosphere-x.x.x-SNAPSHOT.jar` to run the server on `localhost:8080`.
 To broadcast to all logged in clients GET `localhost:8080/broadcast/MyMessage`.
 To log out GET `localhost:8080/logout`.

+The code now has "spring-boot-devtools" support.
+This requires 1.3 or above spring-boot framework.
+If you intend to tweak the code, it might be more suitable to launch the app via "mvn spring-boot:run".
+After changing code, files via any editor, you can run run "mvn compile" from another window to refresh the app.

 ![Login](http://andreaskluth.net/assets/2014-07-13%2017.31.15.png)